ayushgpt01/news-detection/README.md

 ## Credits

-The machine learning model used in this app was trained by [Amit Kumar](https://github.com/amitkumar7075) and is based on the [Fake News Detection dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) from Kaggle.
+The machine learning model used in this app is based on the [Fake News Detection dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) from Kaggle.

 ## License